dekuNukem/traffic-cone-film-scanning/README.md

 ## So What's the Catch?

-It's not a turn-key solution.
+This is not a turn-key solution.
 You need to be a bit handy:

 * Basic DIY skills: Wire a plug, using a caliper, etc.